coleifer/peewee/docs/peewee/models.rst

 for the column's data-type in the database schema.
 If you need to support multiple databases which use different data-types for your field-data, we need to let the database know how to map this *uuid* label to an actual *uuid* column type in the database.
-Specify the overrides in the :py:class:`Database` constructor:
+Specify the overrides in the :class:`Database` constructor:

   .. code-block:: python